patchdpineapple/where-is-waldo/README.md

 # Project: Where's Waldo

-This is the final project of the test driven development part of the Javascript course from The Odin Project.\
+This is the final project of the JavaScript and the Backend section of the Javascript course from The Odin Project.\

 ### How to play
+Pressing Start in the title screen will start the game\
+Click on the image to select a location\
+Choose the character you are searching for from the popup menu\
+Click on the logo at the upperleft corner of the game screen to restart game\
+When the game is over, click Play again to restart or leadberboards to see the top scores\
+You can enter your name and click submit to qualify for leaderboards\
+In the leaderboards screen, click Play again to return to title screen\

 #### Rules
+There are 3 characters to find: Waldo, Odlaw and Wizard\
+Find the 3 characters in the image to complete the game\

 ### How to run the app